sirech/talk-humane-on-call-alerting/presentation.md

 - It's not an active thing.
 - It's reactive.
-You're available in case you're needed -- NOT for any incident though
+You're available in case you're needed

----

-## 24x7

-???

-- the key part is that happens outside of business hours (usually)
+- NOT for any incident though

 ---